All the Different Types of Snow Explained

 - Slush: Partially melted snow on the ground.

-- Snow bridge: An arch formed by snow and wind.
+- Snow bridge: An arch formed by snow and wind, often across a creek or crevasse.

-- Snowdrift: Snow on the ground that has been blown by the wind to a height greater than the actual amount of snow that has fallen.
+- Snowdrift: Snow on the ground blown by wind to a height greater than the total snowfall.

-- Snow squall: A brief, intense snow shower that does not qualify as a blizzard due to its short duration.
+- Snow squall: A brief intense snow shower that does not qualify as a blizzard because of short duration.
+Can drop visibility to zero in minutes.

-- Snowburst: An intense snow shower that produces a lot of accumulation in a short period of time.
+- Snowburst: An intense snow shower that produces big accumulation in a short window.

 - Snowflake: A cluster of ice crystals that falls from a cloud.